 How to create better organizational charts with Venngage

 Making PowerPoint organizational charts in Venngage is a seamless process.
-The platform’s templates are designed by experts for non-designers, like the example below:

-You don’t need to download any software to use the Venngage editor because it’s available online.
 You can register for free and begin creating immediately.

 To make an organization chart on Venngage, follow these simple steps below:

-1. Sign up for a Venngage account.
+1. Sign up for a free Venngage account.

 2. On the left-side menu pane, under Categories, click on Diagrams, then Organizational Chart

-Upgrade to a Venngage for Business account to access’ My Brand Kit, which lets you add your company’s logo, color palette, and fonts to all your designs with a single click.
+Upgrade to a Venngage for Business account to access My Brand Kit, which lets you add your company’s logo, color palette, and fonts to all your designs with a single click.

-Once you are done creating your chart, save the file on your computer by clicking Download in the menu.
-You can choose from a variety of download formats, including PNG, PNG HD, PDF, or as an Interactive PDF.
+Once you’re done creating, save the file on your computer by clicking Download in the menu.

+You can choose from a variety of download formats such as PNG or PDF.
 You can also export your chart as a PowerPoint presentation.

-Make better org charts with Venngage templates
+In Summary: Make better org charts by using Venngage

 About Daleska Pedriquez